 But what does mean reversion look like in the real world?
 Should a pattern be visible over three years?
 Five years?
 Does the mean itself remain fixed over time?
 What should the magnitude of the pattern look like?
-If a pattern’s magnitude is small, changing the composition of a portfolio might not provide much benefit to an investor.
-But if investors could anticipate that returns are likely to turn negative, they could potentially avoid periods of underperformance.
+If a pattern’s distinctive formation in time and space is small, changing the composition of a portfolio might not provide much benefit to an investor.
+But if investors could anticipate that returns are likely to turn negative by a large amount, they could potentially avoid periods of underperformance.
 The challenge, then, is to find evidence of mean-reverting patterns using real world data.
 This evidence must be strong enough to support a consistent, profitable trading strategy.
 It should demonstrate what mean reversion looks like in terms of magnitude and/or timing.

 Jim Davis of Dimensional Funds studied mean reversion by examining premiums associated with the market, size, value and profitability of companies in 15 stock markets around the world, including the US.
 He then tested several different trading rules on this data set.
 “Moving average” rules look for high average premiums followed by low average premiums.
 “Run space” rules examine what happens after a premium has been positive for several years in a row.
 After running data sets on multiple rules, Davis ended up with 780 test results.